 With near-constant blue skies, relatively flat terrain and more than 280 miles of bike trails and lanes, bikes and beer are natural companions in this town.
 In fact, Fort Collins produces 70 percent of all craft beer in Colorado, so whether you ride a cruiser, fixie or just a plain old bike, hop on, grab your ID and get pedaling!

-Pick up your method of transportation for the day at the Fort Collins Bike Share's stations around town, which allow visitors to rent bikes out 24/7 and return them to the station of their choice.
+Pick up your method of transportation for the day at one of Fort Collins Bike Share's stations around town, which allow visitors to rent bikes out 24/7 and return them to the station of their choice.
 Then, kick-start your morning in Historic Old Town (the inspiration for Disneyland’s Main Street) and ride up to Bean Cycle Roasters, where you can sip a steamin' cup of ethically sourced, freshly roasted coffee and peruse books at Wolverine Farm Publishing in the same building.
 Other places to investigate Fort Collins’ exploding craft-coffee arena include Harbinger Coffee, The Coffee Registry and Everyday Joe’s.

 Spend the morning exploring Old Town’s shops and galleries.
 Historic homes like the Victorian-style Avery House and the adobe Museo de las Tres Colonias tell stories of gold seekers, immigrants and sugar beets.
 Or get an art fix at The Downtown Artery, an eclectic arts space with a cafe, performance venue and retail store selling items produced by the painters, musicians and other artists in residence.

 Stop by the Fort Collins Museum of Discovery, focusing on the history of science and the science of history, blending science, history and culture into an interactive museum.
 From here, hop on the Poudre Bike Trail and point your handlebars east.
 Odell Brewing and New Belgium are cherished Colorado breweries that happen to be within very short pedaling distance of each other.
 Most of the city’s breweries offer free tours and tastings.